Introduction

 Figure 5.
 Cell viability of serial dilutions of digestion blank in HBSS and PBS in the transwell (static).
 C+ = cytotoxic positive control (DMSO 20%).

-b) BE-DoubleFlow compared to transwell (Control)
+b) Be-DoubleFlow compared to transwell (Control)

 The cell viability was assessed in a BDF device cultured for 7 days and exposed to the digestion blank for 4 h in dynamic conditions (Figure 6).
 The digestion blank was diluted with HBSS or PBS in a 1:5 or 1:10 dilution and compared with static model.

 Results showed higher cell viability in the dynamic model in all conditions when compared with static model.
-In addition, the dilution necessary to keep high cell viability in HBSS was 1:5 in the dynamic model, while static model needed a dilution of 1:10.
+Additionally, the dilution necessary to keep high cell viability in HBSS was 1:5 in the dynamic model, while static model needed a dilution of 1:10.
 In PBS, the dilution necessary in the dynamic model was 1:10, while in static conditions it needed to be 1:20 (as shown above in Figure 5).

 Figure 6.
 Cell viability of digestion blank under same conditions in static model vs dynamic model (GOC) in HBSS or PBS buffers. *p<0.05.

 More concentrated digestion blanks equal better limits of quantification of the possible compounds of interest for uptake studies, proving that the GOC model is more advantageous as absorption models than the static control.
-The reason behind this improved result in the GOC system might be associated with the higher expression of mucins this model presented when compared with static culture since mucins protect the cellular epithelium (results presented in the technical note “BE-Doubleflow App. notes: Gut-on-chip 1”.
+The reason behind this improved result in the GOC system might be associated with the higher expression of mucins this model presented when compared with static culture since mucins protect the cellular epithelium (results presented in the technical note “Be-Doubleflow App. notes: Gut-on-chip 1”.

 These results were further supported by the evaluation of the cell morphology through contrast microscopy.
 Figure 7 demonstrates the results obtained at 1:5 and 1:10 dilution with PBS in both dynamic and static models.
 In static model, both dilutions provoked gaps in the cell monolayer, especially the 1:5 dilution.
 In the dynamic model a confluent monolayer is visible in both conditions.
-In addition to the cell viability results, it can be deduced that even though the monolayer is maintained in the dynamic model, the integrity of the monolayer can be compromised in the 1:5 dilution.
+Additionally to the cell viability results, it can be deduced that even though the monolayer is maintained in the dynamic model, the integrity of the monolayer can be compromised in the 1:5 dilution.
 It can also be seen that the clear hexagonal morphology of the cells with thigh junction between cells is slightly lost after exposure with 1:5 diluted digestion blank in the dynamic model.

-Figure 7: Phase contrast images of the cell (Caco-2: HT-29/MTX) monolayer on the control system (Transwell) and BE-Doubleflow at day 4 and day 7 of culture.
+Figure 7: Phase contrast images of the cell (Caco-2: HT-29/MTX) monolayer on the control system (Transwell) and Be-Doubleflow at day 4 and day 7 of culture.

 Moreover, we assessed the viability of the culture before and after the 4 h incubation with the digestion blank, comparing the static with the dynamic system applying same conditions in terms of buffer and dilution.
 Results showed no significant differences between timepoints and conditions, which validates the non-toxicity of the treatment (Figure 8).

 Figure 8.
-Cell viability of the Transwell and BE-Doubleflow device before (T=0) and after (T=4h) the 4h of intestinal absorption simulation.
+Cell viability of the Transwell and Be-Doubleflow device before (T=0) and after (T=4h) the 4h of intestinal absorption simulation.

 Total RNA and protein content

 RNA and protein content and quality of the sample is important when using both for further determinations, including omics assays (eg. transcriptomic or proteomic analysis).
-Comparing insert culture and BE-Doubleflow device, results showed similar RNA and protein content on both systems, with the protein levels being slightly higher (p<0.1) on the DE-Doubleflow device.
+Comparing insert culture and Be-Doubleflow device, results showed similar RNA and protein content on both systems, with the protein levels being slightly higher (p<0.1) on the De-Doubleflow device.
 The quality of RNA was also similar in both systems.
 These results corroborate the suitability of GOC systems to be used as standard intestinal models.

 Figure 9.
 Total RNA and protein quantification and quality assessment.
-(A) RNA and protein levels on cells cultures in control (Transwell) and BE-Doubleflow device (GUTOnChip) after 4 h of incubation with digestive blank.
+(A) RNA and protein levels on cells cultures in control (Transwell) and Be-Doubleflow device (GUTOnChip) after 4 h of incubation with digestive blank.
 (B) A260/280 and A26/230 values obtained through Nanodrop analysis as a marker for RNA quality.

 Conclusions